newwayland/blog/content/post/from-furlough-to-full-employment.md

 title: "From Furlough to Full Employment"
 date: 2020-07-10T08:41:58+01:00
-description: "Overview of a UK Job Guarantee"
+summary: "Overview of a UK Job Guarantee"
 tags: [mmt, jobguarantee]

 ---